 Accurately and reliably compensating your people is one of the most important parts of the employee-employer relationship.
-As your organisation grows and your workforce becomes increasingly borderless, managing payroll compliance with labour laws around the world can become very complex.
+As your organization grows and your workforce becomes increasingly borderless, managing payroll compliance with labor laws around the world can become very complex.

-For organisations with employees in multiple locations, a global payroll system is essential for paying their people accurately and on time, every time.
+For organizations with employees in multiple locations, a global payroll system is essential for paying their people accurately and on time, every time.

 Most common options for global payroll

 There isn’t always a one-size-fits-all solution for every business.
-Organisations should consider what is the right solution for them.
+Organizations should consider what is the right solution for them.
 Here are some common global payroll scenarios for business leaders to consider:

 In-house global payroll: In-house teams process all of your payroll for your global talent.
-Organisations would set up a legal entity in each country to handle compliance on their own, which may include tax and government reporting.
-This model can be difficult for organisations to scale alongside the growth of their businesses.
+Organizations would set up a legal entity in each country to handle compliance on their own, which may include tax and government reporting.
+This model can be difficult for organizations to scale alongside the growth of their businesses.

-Individual in-country vendors: This aggregate model uses third-party payroll providers in each country your organisation operates in.
-Although highly localised, this decentralised approach to global payroll requires organisations to manage multiple vendors in different countries and consolidate siloed reporting from a fragmented set of systems on their own.
+Individual in-country vendors: This aggregate model uses third-party payroll providers in each country your organization operates in.
+Although highly localized, this decentralized approach to global payroll requires organizations to manage multiple vendors in different countries and consolidate siloed reporting from a fragmented set of systems on their own.

 Single global payroll solution: With a single provider, payroll processing may involve in-country vendors, but is managed through one system with a single user experience.
-This centralised model has standardised reporting for a consistent view of data and costs and can more easily scale into new markets alongside your businesses.
+This centralized model has standardized reporting for a consistent view of data and costs and can more easily scale into new markets alongside your businesses.